Leoxd19/Music-Discord-Bot/README.md

 To add the bot to your Discord server, follow these steps:

-Go to the bot's page on Discord's website (link to bot's page).
+Go to the bot's page on Discord's website (Booker DeWitt).
 Click the "Add to Discord" button.

 Select the server where you want to add the bot and click "Authorize".